David Shenk

 David Shenk is an American writer, lecturer, and songwriter.

-He has contributed to National Geographic, Slate, The New York Times, Gourmet, Harper's, Wired, The New Yorker, The New Republic, The Nation, The American Scholar, NPR and PBS.
+He has contributed to National Geographic, Slate, The New York Times, Gourmet, Harper's, Wired, The New Yorker, The New Republic, The Nation, The American Scholar, NPR, and PBS.
 In mid-2009, he joined The Atlantic as a correspondent.
-He is a 1988 graduate of Brown University.
+Shenk graduated from Brown University in 1988.

 Shenk was also a panelist on the VH1 music review television series Four on the Floor.

 Books

 Shenk has published the following books: